pomber/ch-v1-inngest/content/getting-started.ch.md

 ![Local app](/hello-from-next.png)

-## !steps Check the Inngest event log
+## !!steps Check the Inngest event log

 If you go back to the Inngest Dev Server, you will see this new event appear there as well: